 NAVIGATING TWO BASE AREAS

 Upon arrival, you can begin your day at the Wildcat and Collins base or at the Albion.
 Each of these areas provides specific needs that cater to the individual skier and family, so it’s best to plan ahead to which suits your needs.
 Both are connected via a rope tow or shuttle.

 ALBION BASE AREA

 The Albion Basin is ideal for beginners, families and those who are enrolling in a ski lesson with the Alf Engen Ski School.
 The Albion Day lodge is also a bit quieter than the Goldminer’s.
 The Albion has food, a ski shop and Alta Java—a local’s favorite for coffee.

 Advanced skiers typically park at Wildcat and Collins and use the Goldminer’s Daughter Lodge as their home base.
-There’s food, lockers and two ski shops.
+There are food, lockers and two ski shops.
 The Deep Powder House and Alta Ski Shop provide rentals, gear, and novelty items.

 The feel-good Alta vibe is not only a product of the copious amounts of snow and locals that frequent this place, but also because Alta is about the skiing not opulent amenities.

 "Heated sidewalks with villages full of trendy strip mall stores, well you won’t find that here and that’s the way we like it."